Long-Term Effects of Drug Addiction

 These changes in dopamine levels are what cause a person to develop a tolerance to a drug and the need to take more and more of a substance just to get a normal or elevated sense of pleasure.
 How drugs impact the brain is complicated and involves more than just dopamine.
 There are other ways in which the brain is changed from long-term drug abuse:

-• Impaired cognitive function.
+- Impaired cognitive function.
 Another neurotransmitter involved in the reward system, glutamate, is affected by drug abuse.
 The brain’s attempt to compensate for that causes changes to how a person thinks, making it more difficult to think and learn.

-• Changes in memory.
+- Changes in memory.
 Drug abuse causes changes in memory and learning, actually conditioning a person to crave and use drugs.
 Cues in a person’s environment act as triggers that make them crave and want a drug reflexively.

-• Changes in brain connections.
+- Changes in brain connections.
 It is not just the reward system in the brain that is affected by drug use.
 Over time, drug abuse changes other areas too, actually making physical changes to the connections between neurons, or brain cells.
 In some areas, more connections develop, while in others they decrease.

-• Brain cells die.
+- Brain cells die.
 Many drugs are actually toxic, and they can kill brain cells.
 These cells will never come back to life, and the damage is permanent.

-While substance abuse does trigger lasting changes in the brain, there is hope.
+While substance abuse does trigger lasting effects on the brain, there is hope.
 These changes make it very difficult to stay away from drugs, but over a period of time the brain can recover and once again adapt to functioning without drugs.
 It takes a lot of time, though.
 Imaging studies of brains of drug abusers have shown that even after 100 days of no longer using a drug, the brain has still not fully recovered.
 This is why treatment for addiction has to go well beyond detox and should be long-term.

 Get Help for Drug Addiction